cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 **the only one you need to install is NoMachine Enterprise Client.**

-Note that **NoMachine Enterprise Client** is a different application to the "NoMachine Enterprise Desktop" or "NoMachine" available from the more publicised download links on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.
+Note that **NoMachine Enterprise Client** is a different application to the "NoMachine Enterprise Desktop" or "NoMachine" which you may also come across: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.